 Does that mean I should just accept things as they are?

-I created this website to focus on helping women who are interested in health and exercise, especially women who want to seen leangains and intermittent fasting guides created specifically by a woman, for women.
-For example, I created a diet plan for women having issues figuring out when to eat, and then created a supplementary guide on what women on intermittent fasting SHOULD eat.
+I created this blog to focus on talking about my own experience rediscovering health and exercise.
+I’m a woman who was somewhat aware of “intermittent fasting”, “keto”, and “Leangains”, but didn’t see too many guides for and from women.
+For example, I wanted a completely free diet plan for women having issues figuring out when to eat, and then also wanted supplementary guides on what women on intermittent fasting SHOULD eat.

 So, I hit the drawing board.
 I started to Google and research more, up until I learned of a program called Eat Stop Eat – a diet plan that was focused specifically on one thing – Intermittent Fasting.

-I purchased the book and read it all in one day, and quickly got started down the route that would lead me to lose 50 pounds in two months!
-That diet plan, coupled with the Bikini Body Workouts by Jen Feruggia, completely transformed my body.
+I purchased the book and read it all in one day, and quickly got started down the route that would lead me to lose 50 pounds in two months.

-If your diet was fine, you wouldn’t be trying to lose weight in the first place.
+If my diet was fine, I wouldn’t be trying to lose weight in the first place.

 People who have good diets aren’t looking into fasting.
 They don’t need to keep up with the latest eating trends or the latest workouts.
 In fact, they don’t even know what’s going on in that realm at all.